biosharp-dotnet/bioinfo-gitpod/LearningCommandLine_4/tbprofiler_and_loops.md

 Follow the on screen prompts (Press "y" when asked whether you would like to proceed)

-**NOTE** This process may take some time as all the TB-profiler dependencies (other programs and tools) will be downloaded
+**NOTE** This process may take some time as all the TB-profiler dependencies (other programs and tools) will be downloaded.
+If it takes a long time, you can replace `conda` with `mamba`.

 The latest version of TB-profiler is now installed in your GitPod environment.
 However, you need to activate the Conda environment: